 Teaching English as a Foreign / Additional Language

 Ever wanted to travel the world teaching English to kids either in a small intimate classroom or on a 1 to 1 basis?
-Want to help newcomers to the country to improve their literacy skills?
+Want to help newcomers to the country improve their literacy skills?
 Teaching English as a Foreign Language or TEFL is a hugely rewarding way to make a living which presents a huge wealth of opportunities.
 Check out these books which can be useful foundations for teaching English language learners.
 Whether you choose to do it at home or overseas, it’s a worthy and exciting occupation.

 Start your own tutoring business

 Want to combine your love of helping kids with your entrepreneurial leanings?
-Why not cut out the middleman and take your skills directly to learners as a self-employed private tutor.
+Why not cut out the middleman and take your skills directly to learners as a self-employed private tutor?
 Many skilled teachers and former teachers do this either as a way to supplement their income or move away from the classroom.
-Of course, setting up your own business from scratch, building contacts and keeping a steady flow of work coming in can be challenging.
+Of course, setting up your own business from scratch, building contacts, and keeping a steady flow of work coming in can be challenging.
 Take a look at Tutor House for some great advice and resources.

 Teach GED or life skills to young offenders

 Finally, all people who work with kids want to give something back to their communities.
 But there’s a way in which skilled teachers and communicators can contribute even more than the average classroom practitioner.
 And that’s helping young people who’ve made some bad choices to turn things around and improve their lives.
-Youth detention centres are great places where you can teach essential life skills or high school curriculum to young people who are serious about getting a fresh start.
+Youth detention centers are great places where you can teach essential life skills or high school curricula to young people who are serious about getting a fresh start.

 You can even use the same skills to work with adults, helping them to turn their lives around and live happier and more productive lives.